What is your request? Quickly find the information you are looking for. ↓

 Hey, wait a moment, you mentioned “customers lined to up eager to hire me”!
 What do mean?
 Can I really just say that I have a hoard of clients constantly knocking on my door wanting me to work for them?
 Sounds simple.

 Well, it is almost that simple.
-You need to produce “Letters of Interest” from these clients to prove this.
+You need to produce “Letters of Interest” from or contracts with these potential clients to prove this.
 Don’t forget, German authorities want it all proven.
-Also, keep in mind, the overall maxim for German business immigration: you have to bring momentum to German economy!
-How does relate to your customers?
+Also, keep in mind, the overall maxim for German business immigration: you have to bring momentum to the German economy!
+How does it relate to your customers?
 Simple!
-They have to be based in Germany!
+They have to be based in Germany.

 §